GoogleCloudDataproc/initialization-actions/horovod/README.md

 This initialization action supports a series of metadata fields.
 The following allow you to configure a specific version of one of the libraries shown above.
-It is generally recommended to avoid doing this, as these versions have been carefully selected to be compatible with each other.
+It is generally recommended to avoid doing this, as the versions above have been carefully selected to be compatible with each other.

 * horovod-version=VERSION